shopware/docs/guides/plugins/plugins/testing/jest-admin.md

 ## Setup tests with create test command

-In order to make writing administration jest tests for you easier you can just use the create test command.
+You can generate a test boilerplate using the create test command.
 You encountered an untested component or service?
 Copy the path in your IDE and go to your terminal.
 In the Shopware root directory run `composer run admin:create:test`.
 Once prompted paste the path you copied and hit enter.

-If everything is correct you should now have a spec file with our newest recommended boilerplate code.
+If everything is correct you should now have a `.spec` file with our newest recommended boilerplate code.

 ### Executing tests